plucena/coti_python/README.md

 ```
 gemini 2.5 @coti-python-examples @coti-web3
-create a program in web3.py  python that list all the COTI  tokens stored in coti main  network at this address 0xb44E90707A29890942AE1D6595D6A52BA2Ba762e
+create a program in web3.py  python that list all the COTI  tokens stored in coti main  network at this address
+0xb44E90707A29890942AE1D6595D6A52BA2Ba762e
+use coti rpc address to connect
 ````

 ```